zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 this kind of data.
 But as the research will show, it could not keep up with the success of SVM.
 However, on the other hand, SVM only managed to maintain a position that was some 2-4% above NB.
-But as was the solution to the challenge, a more layered approach to SVM with ensemble methods demonstrated to be the key in increasing the accuracy.
+But as was the solution to the challenge, a more layered approach to SVM demonstrated to be the key in increasing the accuracy.

 Of the investigated models, SVM was noticed to consecutively outperform both Naïve Bayes and KNN methods.
 Because of SVM’s success it was chosen as the starting method